 Ha!
 No more.
 Now, the median household income is $79,900.
 But the median home price is $350,000—4.4 times the median income.
 And the lowest-priced metro area—McAllen, TX $84,500—is 1/13.7th of the highest—San Jose, CA $1,160,000.
 So my book tells you how to deal with those regional price variations.

 Your housing needs usually change dramatically over the course of your adult life.
 My case was fairly typical: Army for eight years, civilian bachelor, married, grad school.
-Wife went to grad school, moved from Philadelphia area to San Francisco area, had three sons, they went off to college and their own homes.
+Wife went to grad school in Boston, moved from Philadelphia area to San Francisco area, had three sons, they went off to college and their own homes.
 Those normal housing need changes over the course your adult life are a big part of this book.

 Transaction costs in real estate are a scandal.
 They are anachronistic, excessive, dubious morally and ethically.
 This book would have you be more aggressive at moving to a more expensive house more frequently and would therefore result in more transactions and more transaction costs.
 So it addresses each such cost and tells you how to minimize each.
 It is easier said than done, but doable.